GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/metrics.md

 ## Cloud Monitoring

-Google Cloud Platform provides a service called [Cloud Monitoring](https://cloud.google.com/monitoring/), and [Micrometer](https://micrometer.io/docs/registry/stackdriver) can be used with it to easily instrument Spring Boot applications for
+Google Cloud provides a service called [Cloud Monitoring](https://cloud.google.com/monitoring/), and [Micrometer](https://micrometer.io/docs/registry/stackdriver) can be used with it to easily instrument Spring Boot applications for